 The subject line will be the subject given by the message sender, followed by the date and time the message was sent and then the Alert message ID, as per the above screenshot

-The top banner showing on the message, whoever it comes from and whatever the subject, will ALWAYS be the banner of the website through which you joined; in the example below this is “In The Know Surrey and Sussex”, but could be the national Our Watch, neighbourhood Watch Scotland or Neighbourhood Alert sites, or one of the regional sites such as Cumbria Community messaging or Thames Valley Alert.
+The first banner showing at the top of the message, whoever it comes from and whatever the subject, will ALWAYS be the banner of the website through which you joined; in the example below this is “In The Know Surrey and Sussex”, but could be the national Our Watch, Neighbourhood Watch Scotland or Neighbourhood Alert sites, or one of the regional sites such as Cumbria Community messaging or Thames Valley Alert.

-2nd banner showing on the email – organisation who sent the message:
+2nd logo showing on the email – organisation who sent the message:

-Please note that if the message was sent only to certain recipients and not displayed on the Alert websites, facebook or twitter pages, the “share this message” function will not be available.
+Please note that if the message was sent only to certain recipients and not displayed on the Alert websites, facebook or twitter pages, the “share” function may not be available.